Skip to main content

 Structure your messages

-Message Templates are used to customize your final message after preprocessing.
+Message Templates can be used to customize your final message after preprocessing.
 Look at this complex template for example:

 settings: